strobe-audio/strobe-hub/README.md

 **Core:**

+- [ ] speed up volume changes (multiply in volume at last minute, not when packet is delivered to the port driver)

+- [ ] mute receivers & zones (so you can temporarily turn the sound off without losing carefully set volumes)

+- [ ] change volume for receiver that's not connected

+- [ ] get metadata from tracks using libav (https://libav.org/documentation/doxygen/master/metadata_8c-example.html) (license!)
 - [ ] receiver connection keepalive/monitoring. ping-pong messages so that if a
   connection gets cut-off the receiver(s) in question get removed.
 This could just happen periodically on the control connection -- no need to mess with